 The GeorgiaVIEW course homepage will host a number of facilitated activities for the students, including the syllabus, required activities and assignments, course calendar, and a gradebook to track individual progress.
-Students are expected to visit both the course homepage a minimum of two (2) times per week to check for emails and announcements, download appropriate course material, and post required assignments.
+Students are expected to visit the course homepage daily to check for emails and announcements, download appropriate course material, and post required assignments.
 Your timely responses to the weekly assignments and discussions will be used to validate your attendance.
 Failure to respond on-time weekly will be considered a missed class.